Arnaud293/Scss_Model_Integration_The-Resto/README.md

 * To be pixel-perfect with respect to the model (here it was rather a waste of time with respect to my objectives in this exercise).
 * Export and develop a larger fictional project with React, which could work with a fake database and potentially use Redux if needed.
 * For sure an optimized SEO with the addition of more adequate metas in the case of a deployment
+* !
+Fix issue with fonts on deployment !

 *As changes are made, they will be visible on the github page, via the various commits, and the improvements will be annotated with :* :white_check_mark: